ondemandenv/ondemandenv.github.io/articles/isolated-offshore-development-pattern.md

 **Primary Risk**: Package vulnerabilities and malicious dependencies **Mitigation**: Risk is contained by the **no sensitive data** rule - vulnerabilities cannot compromise customer data that doesn't exist in this tier

+**Critical Security Insight**: Dependency hell creates accidental complexity that makes security patching nearly impossible.
+When multiple domains share a JVM, upgrading any dependency for security requires resolving conflicts across ALL domains - often taking weeks or months. **This creates a major security problem where known vulnerabilities remain unpatched due to dependency coordination overhead.**

+**The architectural solution**: Decompose into independent services where each domain can upgrade dependencies immediately without cross-domain conflicts.
+Service isolation eliminates the accidental complexity that blocks security patches.

+See [Eliminating Accidental Complexity](/articles/eliminating-accidental-complexity/) for detailed analysis of how dependency conflicts prevent timely security updates.

 **Secondary Risk**: Intellectual property leakage **Mitigation**:
 - Automated code scanning for proprietary patterns